 For more information about the Friends of St Leonard’s Church please contact Brin Hughes.
 See Contacts & links page.

-Sadly, the cancellation of concerts so far this year due to the coronavirus pandemic has meant no income from that source to enable the Friends to help to contribute financially to maintain the edifice in good condition.
+Sadly, the cancellation of all scheduled concerts last year and no prospect of concerts resuming before mid-2021 due to the coronavirus pandemic has meant no income from that source to enable the Friends to help to contribute financially to maintain the edifice in good condition.
 We are therefore asking music-lovers and also all those who value and appreciate this historic building to consider donating money on a regular basis in order to ensure that the stonework, windows, fixtures and fittings are kept in good condition and to improve its accessibility to all who wish to visit it for interest or to attend services, concerts and other events.

 If you are able kindly to support this valuable work, please fill in the downloadable form click here and return it to: